covjson/specification/profiles.md

 #### Trajectory profile

-- A domain with Trajectory profile must have the axis `"composite"` and may have the axis `"z"` where `"z"` must have a single coordinate only.
+- A domain with Trajectory profile MUST have the axis `"composite"` and MAY have the axis `"z"` where `"z"` MUST have a single coordinate only.
-- The axis `"composite"` must have the data type `"Tuple"` and the component identifiers `"t","x","y","z"` or `"t","x","y"`.
+- The axis `"composite"` MUST have the data type `"Tuple"` and the component identifiers `"t","x","y","z"` or `"t","x","y"`.
-- The value ordering of the axis `"composite"` must follow the ordering of its `"t"` component as defined in the corresponding reference system.
+- The value ordering of the axis `"composite"` MUST follow the ordering of its `"t"` component as defined in the corresponding reference system.

 Example:
 ```js